Table of Contents

 Men who have a family history of Kallmann’s typical syndrome and an x-linked pattern of inheritance should undergo KAL1 testing.
 Patients with a family history of cleft lip and palate in addition to Kallmann’s syndrome might have an FGFR1 or FGF8 mutation.
 A family history of Kallmann’s syndrome that is associated with sleeping or eating disorders indicates possible PROKR2 or PROK2 mutations.

 Once the diagnosis of Kallmann’s syndrome is confirmed and the mutation responsible is identified, it becomes easy to identify whether the mutation was inherited or a de novo mutation.
 De novo mutations in FGFR1 and FGF8 are responsible for at least one-third of the cases.
 Additionally, genetic testing about the risk of Kallmann’s syndrome in future offspring becomes possible once the responsible mutation and the mode of inheritance are determined.

 The treatment of Kallmann’s syndrome mainly focuses on correcting hypogonadism which is usually successful in starting the development of secondary sexual characteristics and correcting infertility in most of the cases.

-Men are usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
-Females should be prescribed combined estrogen and progesterone hormonal replacement therapy to develop secondary sexual characteristics such as normal pubic hair and breast development.
+Men have usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
+Females should be prescribed combined estrogen and progesterone hormone replacement therapy develop secondary sexual characteristics such as normal pubic hair and breast development.